 This post contains some affiliate links – meaning if you click through the links and buy anything, the retailer will pay me a small commission at no additional cost to you!
 I never link to anything that I haven’t actually used.

 Supply List for this Toddler Halloween Costume:

 I ordered a brown t-shirt and brown tutu from Amazon to use as the base and they were surprisingly affordable.
 Then I bought a few pieces of felt to experiment with to make sure that was the right fabric.
 Felt is easy to work with because it’s hardy and forgiving and cheap!
 I got a few sheets for a dollar and experimented with a few sketches on the shape of the pine cone pieces.
 There is a fine line between a pine cone and owl feather so I made sure that we stayed in our pine cone lane.
 Once I settled on the shape, I traced it on the felt and cut a few out.

 Once I was happy with the size/shape, I bought a yard of brown felt and cut out as many pieces as I could.
 I laid them out on the shirt and tutu to get the pattern right.
 It felt like it was lacking depth.

 I bought some light brown craft paint and sponge painted the edges of the felt.
 I flattened the tutu and started laying out the felt with straight pins.

 Then it was time to glue.
 I started from the bottom and ended up not doing the top row shown above.
-I didn’t want to lose the elasticity of the waist band because of the glued felt.
-The No-Sew fabric glue worked pretty good but I ended up having to use my glue gun on a couple spots.
+I didn’t want to lose the elasticity of the waistband because of the glued felt.
+The No-Sew fabric glue worked pretty well but I ended up having to use my glue gun on a couple of spots.
 I still felt that she needed something on her head.
 Thankfully I found this hat on Etsy and it was perfect.

 The finished pine cone